Bag charm

+A messenger bag with inexpensive bag charms.
+The miniature backpack charm itself (see inset) has bag charms attached to it.

 A bag charm is a piece of jewellery that decorates a handbag.
 Bag charms may resemble a key chain, a bracelet or a necklace.
+Bag charms may also be miniature plush toys like Labubus.
+Sanrio character charms are also popular, and they include one that is a sentient piece of salmon.

 History

 While charms and charm bracelets have existed since antiquity, jewellery specifically designed to adorn hand-bags (as opposed to jewellery designed to be worn on one's own body) is a relatively recent innovation, with popularity rising in the late 20th century stemming from celebrity endorsements.

 Materials and price

 Bag charms have been made from practically every available material: gold, steel, textile, leather, sequins, precious and semi-precious stones, pearls, etc. Making of bag charms is not only a trade, it has become an art, with some labeled pieces, becoming priceless collectable items.